3mdeb/news-and-ideas/blog/content/post/2022-12-16-trenchboot-aem-for-qubesos.md

     qubes-dom0-update  --enablerepo=qubes-dom0-current-testing anti-evil-maid
     ```

-6. Enter the SeaBIOS TPM menu (hotkey `t`) and choose the clear TPM
+6. Enter the SeaBIOS TPM menu (hotkey `t`) and choose the clear TPM option.
-   option.
-Then activate and enable the TPM by selecting the appropriate
+   Then activate and enable the TPM by selecting the appropriate options.
+If in
-   options.
+   any case you are using proprietary firmware, clear the TPM and then enable
+   and activate it in the firmware setup application.
-7. Follow the steps in [setup TPM for AEM](https://github.com/QubesOS/qubes-antievilmaid/blob/7561a4d724b9b0df8ba48d8f2735d3754961f87b/README#L147).
+7. Follow the steps in [set up TPM for AEM](https://github.com/QubesOS/qubes-antievilmaid/blob/7561a4d724b9b0df8ba48d8f2735d3754961f87b/README#L147).
 8. The anti-evil-maid script may not work with LUKS2 in its current state, so
    make a fix according to this [Pull Request](https://github.com/QubesOS/qubes-antievilmaid/pull/41/files)
    if needed.